TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-check-for-invalid-passwords-and-ask-for-valid-passwords/checkpoints.md

 ## Checkpoint 1 (2pts)

-Contacted Mark Johnshon and Mike Chen, but no one else.
+Contacted Mark Johnson and Mike Chen, but no one else.

 ## Checkpoint 2 (2pts)